bioconda/bioconda-docs/source/developer/bulk.rst

 * If any of the pushed commit messages contains the substring ``[ci run]`` the CI jobs are executed.
 * If not, no CI jobs are executed.

-The reason for this behavior is that we want to avoid race conditions caused by multiple CI jobs spawned from different commits to be exectuted at the same time.
+The reason for this behavior is that we want to avoid race conditions caused by multiple CI jobs spawned from different commits, possibly from different people, to be exectuted at the same time.

 In order to simplify interactions with the bulk CI, bioconda-utils offers therefore some dedicated subcommands: